MeltingDiamond/The-Bibites-Downloads/README.md

 Thanks to tedeni for compiling a complete changelog for each version up to 0.6a11.
 Changelog can be found [here](/Changelogs/The_Bibites_All_Changelogs.txt).

-Here is the list of all versions tracked with download links:
+Here is the list of all versions tracked with download links, if any of the links are not working please report it anywhere:

 # 0.5.1